amkelly/amkelly.github.io/related.md

 * [pdftotext](https://www.xpdfreader.com/pdftotext-man.html) utility which is part of larger opensource xpdfreader project [here](https://www.xpdfreader.com/index.html)

 The sabbatical project is in the first two phases is a series of processing scripts on top of these other utilities to manage files through a pipline from richtext in pdf and docx format to BibTex files.
 These two peices of software both seem to work very well and the project would not be possible at this scale without them.

+## PowerBI

+For my sabatical project, I'll be using PowerBI as a data visualization & dashboarding tool, since the College uses Microsoft products and Accounts, simplifying access, security and hopefully development.

+Working to draft a number of different views across pages for the display of different data for the project.

+[This article](https://powerbi.tips/2019/08/dynamic-visuals-using-buttons/) on using buttons in PowerBI to change what graphs or visuals are displayed is going to be helpful I think.